Containers

 # Environment Variables

-The environment for every cnvrg job contains a selection of useful environment variables that users can access as part of their scripts and experiments.
+The execution environment for each AI Studio job is configured with a predefined set of environment variables that users can leverage within their scripts and experiments.

 CNVRG_COMPUTE_CPU